Cross-Attention is Not Enough: Incongruity-Aware Dynamic Hierarchical Fusion for Multimodal Affect Recognition: Incongruity Analysis

 The experimental setup is shown in Table~\ref{setup}, and the visualization is shown in Figure~\ref{exp1}, ~\ref{exp2}, and ~\ref{exp3}.

 Figure~\ref{exp1} shows the video frame (x-axis) and text words (y-axis).
-The salient emotional information captured by crossmodal attention is highlighted in the red box.
-It can be noticed that the highlighted parts are due to obvious facial or behavior changes of the character in the video, such as frowning or shaking head.
+The salient affective information captured by crossmodal attention is highlighted in red boxes.
+It can be observed that the highlighted parts are due to obvious facial or behavior changes of the character in the video, such as frowning or shaking head.
 The crossmodal attention successfully highlights the meaningful words associated with a facial expression (e.g., ``only'', ``villain'').

-In Figure~\ref{exp2}, it can be noted that when fused with the combination of source modalities, text focuses more on the words related to emotional information with less noise from other words.
+In Figure~\ref{exp2}, it can be noted that when fused with the combination of source modalities, $T$ focuses more on the words related to emotion with less noise from other words.
 For example, when with crossmodal attention, the word ``sad'' is the most salient in the first sentence, yet much less focused with self-attention.
 The same is true for the word ``never'' in the second sentence and the words ``love'' and ``melodramatic'' in the third sentence.

-In Figure~\ref{exp3}, we can see that when fused with different individual source modalities, the target modality (text) can be enhanced with disparate affective tendencies.
-When using vision as the source modality, the words ``love'' and ``talented'' are the most highlighted, representing a positive meaning.
-When using audio, however, ``no'' is the most focused word, showing negation is important.
-This phenomenon demonstrates that different modalities may contain mismatched affective tendencies.
-The existence of inter-modal incongruity has been found by high-level inter-modal comparison \cite{Desai2022} and sentiment analysis \cite{li2019}.
-Our finding demonstrates that the incongruity also exists at the latent level when using crossmodal attention, resulting in salient affective information in one modality being distorted by the other.
+In Figure~\ref{exp3}, we see that when fused with different individual source modalities, the target modality $T$ can be enhanced with disparate affective tendencies.
+When using $V$ as the source modality, the words ``love'' and ``talented'' are the most highlighted in the first sentence, representing a positive meaning.
+When using $A$, however, ``no'' is the most focused word, showing negation is important.
+Similarly, ``but'' showing the turnaround in the second sentence is captured by $V$ yet ignored by $A$, and the two draw attention to different parts.
+These phenomena demonstrate that different modalities may contain mismatched affective tendencies.
+The existence of IMI has been found by high-level inter-modal comparison \citep{Desai2022}, sentiment analysis \citep{li2019}, and sarcasm detection \citep{Wu2021}.
+This analysis indicates that incongruity also exists latently, resulting in hidden states in one modality being affected by the other.